 - Use a pinch of asafoetida (sometimes called Hing) to add an intense flavour to any curry that omits onion and garlic

-- Use the green (top part) of spring onions or leeks.
+- As a substitute for onions, use the green (top part) of spring onions or leeks.
 Simply finely chop the green tops and cook in hot oil until they soften as you would onions.

 - As too much coconut milk is high FODMAP, use low-fat or light coconut milk, homemade stock (most shop bought stock contain onions) or tomatoes instead

 - Add cooked chopped potatoes in place of chickpeas or lentils